thePuzzleBox/NDesign/content/sections/3-Timeline.en.md

     imageFileName: "events/hrc.png",
     header: "Late 2020",
     subheader: "Human Rights Campaign",
     content: "My other passion, activism, led me to HRC.
-Now one of their Youth Ambassadors, I am able to further uplift and support my communities in this new capacity as I continue to try to make a difference through my words."
+Now one of their Youth Ambassadors, I am able to further support my communities in this new capacity as I continue to try to make a difference through my words."
   },
   {
     imageContent: "The\n End?"